evolvedbinary/docker-existdb/README.md

 docker build .
 ```

-This will build an eXist image with sensible defaults as specified in the dockerfile.
+This will build an eXist image with sensible defaults as specified in the Dockerfile.
 The image uses a multi-stage building approach, so you can customize the compilation of eXist, or the final image.

-To interact with the compilation of exist you can either modify the `build.sh` file directly, or if you prefer to work via docker stop the build process after the builder stage, via
+To interact with the compilation of eXist you can either modify the `build.sh` file directly, or if you prefer to work via docker stop the build process after the builder stage, via

 ```bash
 docker build --target builder .